Theodoros-Carre/APP3-graphs/README.md

 - Shortest path between top leaders
 - It will also display a graph window

-## 📥 Input File Format
+## 📥 Input Format

-The CSV should contain two columns with node IDs (integers):
+Your input file (CSV or TXT) should contain edges in the form:

 ```
 id1,id2
 0,1
 1,2
-3,2
+3,4
 ...
 ```

-Header is optional — if present, it will be ignored.
+- Each line represents an edge
+- Headers like `id1,id2` are automatically ignored
+- Nodes should be integers

 ## 📌 Notes